latex-equation-editor/lee/docs/latex-equation-editor/terms_for_docs.md

 # Terms of Service

-## Welcome to Latex Equation Editor
+## Welcome to Latex Equation Editor D

 This add-on is developed and maintained by passionate individuals in their free time, aiming to benefit the community without commercial interests.